iPhone maker's first BlackBerry phone spotted

 Barcelona bound?

-There is precious little information on the handset other than its creator and operating system, but this could well be the rumored 'BlackBerry Jakarta' handset.
+There is precious little information on the handset other than its creator and operating system, but this could well be the rumoured 'BlackBerry Jakarta' handset.

 The Jakarta has been heavily tipped for a reveal at MWC 2014 in Barcelona, and TechRadar will be in attendance to bring you any news from Foxconn and BlackBerry.